Buzziol/buzziol/README.md

-# Olá, eu sou o Felipe Buzziol 👋
+# Hi, I'm Felipe Buzziol 👋

-Sou estudante de **Sistemas de Informação** na PUC-Campinas, com interesse em **desenvolvimento de software, dados e inteligência artificial aplicada**.
+I'm an **Information Systems** student at PUC-Campinas, with an interest in **software development, data, and applied artificial intelligence**.

-Tenho experiência com projetos envolvendo **Python, SQL, Power BI, automações, APIs, dashboards, aplicações web e soluções com IA**, buscando sempre criar sistemas que resolvam problemas reais de forma prática, organizada e escalável.
+I have experience with projects involving **Python, SQL, Power BI, automation, APIs, dashboards, web applications, and AI-based solutions**, always aiming to build systems that solve real-world problems in a practical, organized, and scalable way.

-Atualmente, estou direcionando minha carreira para áreas como **Data Analytics, Data Science, Data Engineering, Backend Development e IA aplicada a produtos digitais**.
+I'm currently focusing my career on areas such as **Data Analytics, Data Science, Data Engineering, Backend Development, and AI applied to digital products**.

 ---

-## 🚀 Sobre mim
+## 🚀 About Me

-* 🎓 Estudante de Sistemas de Informação na PUC-Campinas
+* 🎓 Information Systems student at PUC-Campinas
-* 💻 Interesse em desenvolvimento, dados e inteligência artificial
+* 💻 Interested in software development, data, and artificial intelligence
-* 📊 Experiência com análise de dados, dashboards e automações
+* 📊 Experience with data analysis, dashboards, and automation
-* 🧠 Desenvolvimento de projetos com IA, RAG, embeddings e APIs
+* 🧠 Development of projects involving AI, RAG, embeddings, and APIs
-* 🛠️ Construção de aplicações web completas, envolvendo frontend, backend e banco de dados
+* 🛠️ Building complete web applications involving frontend, backend, and databases
-* 📌 Foco em criar projetos com utilidade real e boa apresentação técnica
+* 📌 Focused on creating useful projects with real-world value and strong technical presentation

 ---

-## 🧰 Tecnologias e Ferramentas
+## 🧰 Technologies and Tools

 <p>
   <!-- Python -->